What is BOFU? Why It's Key to Closing Deals

 BOFU targets prospects ready to buy.
 Content proves you can deliver results for customers like them.

-Case Studies and Customer Stories
+Show, Don't Tell with Case Studies and Stories

 Nothing validates your claims like proof from real customers.
 Effective case studies include: